-Delivery Mode: Individualized Study Online 🗗

-Credits: 3

-Areas of Study: Arts, or Social Science (Non-Business)

-Prerequisites: None.
-SOCI 287 is recommended

-Precluded: None

-Challenge: SOCI 288 is not available for Challenge.

-Faculty: Faculty of Humanities & Social Sciences 🗗

-Status: Open 오
+Status: Replaced with new revision, see the course listing I for the current revision I for the current revision Delivery mode: Individualized study online 🗗 with Video component 🖸 (Overseas students, please contact the University Library before registering in a course that has an audio/ visual component) Credits: 3 Areas of study: Arts or Social Science Prerequisites: None.
+SOCI 287 is recommended Precluded: None Challenge: SOCI 288 is not available for challenge.
+Faculty: Faculty of Humanities and Social Sciences